 OMbucha™ can be kept either refrigerated or at cold room temperature for up to 2 years (consume within 10 days of opening), although watch out for the build up of naturally occurring carbonation if kept at room temperature! *Kombucha will continue to mature and will eventually become Kombucha vinegar which has a multitude of uses of […]

 Yes.
-Our OMBucha Kombucha is raw and unpasteurised.
-This ensures that the beneficial bacteria, live cultures and organic acids remain healthy and intact.
-You can read more here – why our OMBucha is unpasteurised.
+Our OMBucha® Kombucha is raw and unpasteurised.
+This ensures that the (outside of the UK some believe, though never proven in our country … beneficial) bacteria, live cultures and organic acids remain active and intact.
+You can read more here – why our OMBucha® is unpasteurised.

-Yes, OMBucha Kombucha is considered halal because it is non-inebriating and the ethanol serves as a preservative.
+Yes, OMBucha® Kombucha is considered by many to be halal because it is non-inebriating and the ethanol serves as a preservative.
 You can read much more detail about the Halal status of Kombucha here.

 During the fermentation process and even after bottling, the bacteria continue to flourish and produces a by-product of the fermentation.
 This gel-like mass of cellulose, often resembling a jellyfish, is completely harmless and can be consumed or discarded.
 This is what the small SCOBY “floaters” or “jellyfish” are that are seen in Kombucha.
 A scoby pellicle […]